iml130/lotlan-scheduler/README.md

 ```
 template Sensor
-    sensorId
+    name = ""
-    type
+    type = ""
 end
 ```

 **Syntax**: It is important that the attributes inside an *template - end* definition begin with a lowercase character.
 The name has to start with an uppercase character.
 Each value also needs to be prefixed with four spaces (or a `\t`).
+Currently only the following 3 attributes are allowed: `name` `type` `timing`

 ## Instances